RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK815/Quickstart/README.md

 #### Log Information

 After you finish downloading the application, you can view the Log Information through the serial port defined by the firmware.
 But first, you need to connect **Pin3 >> Pin5, Pin4 >> Pin6** on the UART switch Interface.
-Refer to the [RAK815 WisTrio LPWAN Tracker Datasheet](/Product-Categories/WisTrio/RAK815/Datasheet/) for proper reference.
+Refer to the [RAK815 WisTrio LPWAN Tracker Datasheet](/Product-Categories/WisTrio/RAK815/Datasheet/) for the proper reference.

 :::tip 📝 NOTE
 The serial program used in this demonstration is CommUart Assistant, although you may use other serial terminals.